melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

 3. **Interpret the TiTv section of the evaluation report.**
-    * The second section of the report lists the TiTv ratio for different groups of variants from the callsets.
+    * The second section of the report lists the Ti/Tv ratio for different groups of variants from the callsets.
-    * It generally follows the format above.
+    * It generally follows the table format above.
 The most interesting metric is in the column labelled *tiTvRatio*.
     * The expectation is a Ti/Tv close to the TiTvRatioStandard of 2.38.
 Generally, the higher the better, as a high Ti/Tv ratio indicates that most variants are likely to reflect our expectations from what we know about human variation.
+    * In this table, it can be useful to compare not just the rows labelled *all*, but also those labelled *known* and *novel*.
+Is the Ti/Tv ratio different for known dbSNP variants, as compared to novel variants?

+4. **How much overlap is there in the call sets?**
+    * One way to work out how many of the variants are in common between the call sets is to produce a Venn diagram to visualise the overlap.
+Since all our variants are on chromosome 20, we will do this by simply comparing the positions of the SNVs.
+So, we will first remove the VCF headers, leaving us just the variant rows, and then we will compare the variant coordinates.
+    * Remove the header lines from a VCF file: select the tool *BASIC TOOLS -> Filter and Sort ->Select*.
+        * As an input file, in *Select lines from*, select the VCF file you generated using FreeBayes.
+        * Select *NOT Matching*.
+        * As the pattern, enter "^#". *^* in regular expressions indicates the start of the line, so this is a regular expression that says we are detecting lines where there is a "#" character at the start of the line.
+        * *Execute*.
+This should give you a new dataset, containing just the variant rows.
+Notice that the number of lines in this dataset now tells you how many variant calls you have!
+    * Repeat the above steps to remove the header lines from VCF file that you generated using GATK UnifiedGenotyper.
+    * Create a Venn diagram: select the tool *STATISTICS AND VISUALISATION -> Graph/Display Data -> proportional venn*.
+        * Enter any title you like, e.g. "FreeBayes vs UnifiedGenotyper".
+        * As *Input file 1*, select the first of the filtered files you just generated.
+        * As *Column index*, enter 1.
+This is the second column, i.e. the column containing the position coordinate.
+        * Under *as name*, enter a name for this input file, e.g. just "FreeBayes".
+        * As *Input file 2*, select the second of the filtered VCF files.
+        * Again as *Column index*, enter 1.
+        * Under *as name*, enter a name for this input file, e.g. just "UnifiedGenotyper".
+        * *Execute*.
+    * You should get an HTML file containing a Venn diagram, containing the overlap of the two sets of SNV calls.
+The counts below show how many variants are in each part of the diagram:
+        * "FreeBayes \ UnifiedGenotyper" indicates the difference, i.e. how many variants were called by FreeBayes and *not* UnifiedGenotyper.
+        * "FreeBayes ∩ UnifiedGenotyper" indicates the intersection, i.e. how many variants were called by both variant callers.
+    * You will probably find that FreeBayes calls variants more aggressively, and that there are more variants called by FreeBayes and not UnifiedGenotyper than vice versa.
+We could make FreeBayes calls more specific by filtering on e.g. variant quality score.
+We'd expect this to  remove many false positives, but also a few true positives.

 ## Section 7.
 Annotation

 The variants we have detected can be annotated with information from known reference data.
-This can include
+This can include, for instance

 * whether the variant corresponds to a previously-observed variant in other samples, or across the population
 * whether the variant is inside or near a known gene